 In John 8:58 Jesus said: “Truly, truly, I say to you, before Abraham was, I am.”
 He not just says that He existed before Abraham existed 2000 years ago.
 He also calls himself ‘I am’, which is the name of God.

 In John 10:30 Jesus said: “I and the Father are one.”

 Jesus was sentenced to death and nailed to the cross for claiming to be God.
-But because he actually was God, death could not hold him.
-On the third day he rose from the grave, proving his claims to be God in the flesh.
+But because He actually was God, death could not hold him.
+On the third day He rose from the grave, proving the truth of his claims to be God in the flesh.

-After his resurrection, just before he went to heaven, Jesus commanded his disciples to baptise people ‘in the name of the Father and of the Son and of the Holy Spirit” (Matthew 28:19).
+After his resurrection, just before He went to heaven, Jesus commanded his disciples to baptize people “in the name of the Father and of the Son and of the Holy Spirit” (Matthew 28:19).
 Again, we see the Trinity here in the words of Jesus.
 Father, Son, and Holy Spirit are equal and are equally God.